MelSumner/a11y-failures-json/README.md

 # Accessibility Failures

-This is a .json file that attempts to itemize all of the ways that websites, web-based applications, and tooling for developers of web-based applications could fail known accessibility criteria.
+This is a JSON file that attempts to itemize all of the ways that websites, web-based applications, and tooling for developers of web-based applications could fail known accessibility criteria.

 ## Technical Details

+For each itemized criteria, the following information is provided:

+* id (auto incremented number)
+* criteria (array)
+* description
+* help (advice on how to fix the issue described)
+* severity
+* tags (array)
+* testing (array)

 ### References used